dv1/arpc/README.markdown

 3. Create arpc2, using the JSON serializer
 4. Register the foo function with arpc2
-5. Pass the serialized call from step 2 into arpc2, causing it to call foo with the parameters from step 2
+5. Pass the serialized call from step 2 into arpc2, causing it to call foo with the parameters from step 2 In real-world scenarios, the serialized call would have been transmitted using transports like raw TCP, HTTP, AMQP, ZeroMQ, Multicast, or an IPC mechanism
 6. "hello 3.14" is printed

 This example uses the JSON serializer.
 The serialized function call then looks like this JSON object: